brieucdegoussencourt/brieucdegoussencourt.github.io/README.md

-# brieucdegoussencourt.github.io
- This is my dev landing page
+# This is my dev landing page

+- Display my social links (only github for now)
+- Link to my portofolio